xyphro/HP3457-OLED-display/README.md

 Don't forget to program the fuses of the ATMega8 MCU and select 8 MHz internal RC oscillator as clock source (otherwise it runs too slow with its default 1 MHz clock only).

-NOTE: Ensure tou buy the 0.87" variant of the OLEDS.
+NOTE: Ensure to buy the 0.87" variant of the OLEDS.
 There are also popular 0.91" variants available, but they are to wide!

 # Annuciators: